We often hear talk of credit scores. What exactly are they, how are they calculated, and why do they matter? Read on to find out.

 What's Next?

 If you are researching your credit score as you plan for a home purchase, it is in your best interest to speak with a mortgage expert early on in this process.
 At O Capital Group, we offer a free no-obligation consultation to individuals who need help getting started.
-Give us a call today!
+Give us a call today or CLICK HERE to get started through our secure online portal!

 At O Capital Group, we make home loans easy!